-When Sente began in the asset management game 20 years ago most companies were satisfied tracking their assets, avoiding write-offs and audit findings.
-While we weren’t satisfied producing that, most companies were.
+When Sente began in the asset management game 20 years ago most companies were satisfied tracking their assets, avoiding write-offs and audit findings, decreasing downtime.
+While we weren’t satisfied producing simply that, most companies were.
 We partnered with the ones that weren’t.
 Today’s competitive situation means companies need to get more from their assets and their people and do it fast!
-Today’s competitive standards obsolete the traditional asset management approaches and those involved require new and different skills.
+Today’s competitive standards obsolete traditional asset management standards and require new capabilities for speed, efficiency and innovation.

 New Competitive Standards Demand a Different Approach

 Today competitive advantage goes to those who beat their competition with a steady flow of new and unique products and services that their competition can’t match.
 This means they have to manage their highly complex work environment to be agile and responsive and ensure their human capital and capital equipment is laser-focused on the mission, not distracted managing support functions, searching for equipment, or getting the right tools.
 For asset-intensive businesses the cost of not managing this well is especially high.